ChrisNiebuhrMSFT/AzureAuthenticationExplorer/README.md

 ![AAE4](/AzureAuthenticationExplorerUI/AzureAuthenticationExplorerUI/Assets/AAE_4.png)

-From now on you can either use the Silent Logon or you can Sign out und Sign in with another account or against another App-Registration.
+From now on you can either use the Silent Logon or you can Sign out und Sign in with another account or use another App-Registration.
 Enjoy!